RamOchoa-HES/HyperCode/README.md

 #### Story Points Estimate meeting 6/30/2020

 After the class, the team had a meeting to go over the product backlog and assign points on each story.
-The development team had the final say on the story points.
+Story points were estimated based on difficulty.
+Only Dev team members participated in the process of estimating story points.

 #### Link to our Trello Board